 This core concept quickly led to the film’s first draft.
 Since its inception, the project had difficulty getting greenlit, despite the enthusiasm shown towards the story.
 McCain and Blackman asked Patrick Tatopoulos to envision the creature, in order to help them pitch and sell the script.
 Tatopoulos first designed the Moorwen and its progeny as far back as 1998.
 “We contacted several artists to ask them to do a test,” the director related, “but when we met Patrick, he immediately brought a personality and a new sensuality to [the concept].”
 The script and design were presented to producers Karen Loop, Chris Roberts, and John Schimmel of Ascendant Pictures.
 The Moorwen would have to wait over ten years to be finally brought to the screen — after several struggles, Outlander was finally greenlit in 2004, with Spin VFX at the helm of the visual effects.

 The Moorwen also had to express power and strength.
+To convey that idea, Tatopoulos resorted to certain anatomical traits — including the signature large neck, which the artist had used on other designs.
 “The creature’s personality is expressed through his posture, his body language that allows us to understand what his emotions are,” Tatopoulos said, “but the choreography of its movement also dictates its proportions.
 To give more speed to an animal, one of my favorite approaches is to refine his joints.
 The Moorwen is a creature that must express great force.
 To do this, I gave it shoulders and a broad chest and powerful, narrow hips and a thick neck.
-This is the ‘language’ I like to use in my artistic concepts: create something that is simultaneously sexy, impressive and very scary.“
+This is the ‘language’ I like to use in my artistic concepts: create something that is simultaneously sexy, impressive and very scary.”

 The colours, intensity and patterns of the bioluminescence were based on abyssal animals — such as cuttlefishes and angler fishes.
 Visual effects supervisor David Kuklish — brought onto the project based on his effects work on Minotaur — recalled in an interview: “to figure out how we were going to create this bioluminescence, we first took a close look at footage of deep-sea creatures: the cuttlefish in particular and also the angler fish — that funny fish with the little glowing whisker-thing under its chin — and also a bunch of other really weird looking critters.
 It sounds too amazing to be true, but in terms of bits and bytes of data, bioluminescence is the predominant form of animal communication on earth.
 There was no shortage of interesting creatures to draw inspiration from.”